How to get started as an online personal trainer. One of the most common questions I get asked and see in online forums.

 Buyer personas are fictional, generalised representations of your ideal clients.
-They help you understand your clients (and prospective clients) better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups of people.
+They help you understand your clients (and prospective clients) better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups of people on their buyer journey.

-It’s tempting to start jumping straight in to your business set up, so you feel like things are moving and you're making progress.
+It’s tempting to jump straight in and start an online training business with the software and marketing, so you feel like things are moving and you're making progress.
 But without a buyer persona, a lot of your business set up tasks will come to a stand still.

 For example, your online business name depends on your buyer persona, your domain name depends on your business name and you can’t publish a website without a domain name.

 How are online training clients different to face to face clients?